josbouten/bioplot/README.md

 the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-Read the manual.txt document to find out what the program can do.
+Read the rst or html documentation and the bioplot.cfg config file to find out what the program can do.
 Also take a look at the screendumps in the examples directory.

 Installation